Orion00/FullMoonChess/README.md

 Objectives:

-- Do Full Moons, Weather, Holidays, or Weekends affect Crime in Chicago?
-And types of Crime?
+- Do Full Moons, Weather, Holidays, or Weekends affect crime in Chicago?
-- What type of crimes can we predict for the coming year?
+- Can we predict accurate daily crime for the coming year?
-- Predict where crimes may take place?
-(Ward, Community, or Lat/Long)
+- Can we predict what Ward crimes may take place?